melezhik/Sparrow6/documentation/development.md

 # Tasks

-A task in Sparrow represents a script being exectued.
+A task in Sparrow represents a script being executed.
 A user could write a task code on many languages.

 To create task simply create `task.*` file in the current directory: